 So, in case you are taken in by the buzz of big data and data-science, I suggest you look at the five resources listed below.

-Check out Datastock in case you need comprehensive, clean and ready-to-use pre-crawled web datasets from different industries across the globe.
-The solution is ideal for those who are looking for ready-to-use datasets to perform analysis and gain insights and acquire data science skills.
+Check out Datastock in case you need comprehensive, clean and ready-to-use web datasets from different industries across the globe.
+The solution is ideal for those who are looking for ready-to-use datasets to perform analysis and gain insights and Essential Data Science skills.

 Kaggle is the place to do data science projects, and one of the most popular websites among budding data scientists.
 It gives various options like: